-Any tour or visit of CMM facilities must be organised prior to the visit through the main CMM office cmm@uq.edu.au who will inform the tour organiser which particular CMM laboratory staff member needs to be contacted to make a booking.
+Any tour or visit of CMM facilities must be organized prior to the visit through the main CMM office who will inform the tour organizer which particular CMM laboratory staff member needs to be contacted to make a booking.

 All visiting groups must be accompanied by a CMM staff member at all times.